 If you're unemployed, chances are you still have income for child support purposes in the form of workers' compensation, unemployment or disability benefits.
 Also, a court has the authority to impute income—meaning, assign an amount—to a parent who chooses to work less or not at all, unless that parent has a good reason for doing so.

 For example, if a parent has a disability or is attending certain job training programs, then this parent will not be held responsible for additional income.
-Also, a court will not impute income to a parent who stays home with children under three-years-old.
-A homemaker with older children who is able to work, however, may be held responsible for up to 30 hours of weekly earnings at minimum wage.
+Also, a court won't impute income to a parent who stays home with children under age three.
+By contrast, am able-bodied parent with older children may be held responsible for up to 30 hours of weekly earnings at minimum wage.

-Once a child support order is in place, you can still ask the court or the Child Support Enforcement Agency (CSEA) to modify it at any time, but this will require a process different than an initial request for support.
+Once a child support order is in place, you can ask the court or the Hawaii Child Support Enforcement Agency to modify it at any time, but this will require a process different than an initial request for support.
 If it has been less than three years since the original child-support order was issued or modified, then you must have a substantial change in circumstances—like the loss of a job, or shift in custody or visitation.